AntaresSimulatorTeam/Antares_Simulator/docs/README.md

 - When you add a page, make sure you add it to all target supports.
 For instance, adding a page to the mkdocs website requires creating a `nav` entry in the [mkdocs.yml](../mkdocs.yml) file, while adding it to the Sphinx PDF requires adding an extra entry to an existing index.md file, and, sometimes, creating an extra index.md file (to add a section).
-- Do not use non-standard characters (such as emojis) in the reference guide, as they cannot be rendered by Sphinx in PDF.
+- Do not use non-standard characters (such as emojis) in the reference guide, as they cannot be rendered by LaTeX in PDF.
 - Do not use Markdown "notes" (using the `>` character): they do not render well in PDF